sangnovamoqapi/LearningRust/generics_traits_lifetimes/learnings.md

         }
     }
     This does not work as Rust cannot tell which reference we are returning as its necessary for rust to know the lifetime of the variable.
+    6. Rust compiler could infer lifetimes relationships if they are same, need to follow set of rules called lifetime elision rules

 </details>